petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/defining-object-actions.md

 With Liferay Objects, you can define custom actions that are triggered under specified conditions.
 While an action is active, Liferay listens for when an Object's data is added, deleted, or updated and then performs the set action.

-Currently, Liferay Objects support four types of actions:
+Currently, Liferay supports four action types:

 * [Webhook actions](#webhook-actions) deliver a payload to a URL.